dotnet/runtime/src/libraries/System.Speech/src/PACKAGE.md

 <!-- A description of the package and where one can find more documentation -->
 Provides APIs for speech recognition and synthesis built on the [Microsoft Speech API](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ms723627(v=vs.85)) in Windows.
 Not supported on other non-Windows platforms.

-This package is provided primarily for compatibility with code being ported from .NETFramework and is not accepting new features.
+This package is provided primarily for compatibility with code being ported from .NET Framework and is not accepting new features.

 ## Key Features